 There a numerous options for new and current members to find answers to questions about the shared catalog, cataloging practices, and cataloging in general.
 The COI listserv is available to ask and answer any questions.
 The vast member knowledge of expertise can help answer any question big or small.
 Don’t be afraid to ask.

 - New (or need a referesh?)
-Ask Rebecca Quintus, Training and Mentoring Coordinator, about being paired with a mentor who can answer questions, be a sounding board for ideas and acclimate you to OPAL and consortium practices
+Ask Kristin Cole, Training and Mentoring Coordinator, about being paired with a mentor who can answer questions, be a sounding board for ideas and acclimate you to OPAL and consortium practices

 - The OPAL Cataloging Committee of Interest (Cataloging COI) meets twice a year (virtual or in-person) to conduct business, update each other and consider new projects.
 The COI page provides detailed information and resources about cataloging within our consortium.